o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ## Part 1 - Hooking Up Your Hardware

-First, we need to attach the male headers of the ESP32 board to the Emotibit sensor board.
-For more info on how to do this, look at the "Stack Your Emotibit" section of this [tutorial](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Getting_Started.md#stack-your-emotibit).
+First, we need to attach the male headers of the ESP32 board to the EmotiBit sensor board.
+For more info on how to do this, look at the "Stack Your EmotiBit" section of this [tutorial](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Getting_Started.md#stack-your-emotibit).
 :::note
-Only follow the "Stack your Emotibit" section, we will be using a different approach to install/update our firmware.
+Only follow the "Stack your EmotiBit" section, we will be using a different approach to install/update our firmware.
 :::

 ## Part 2 - Installing Arduino IDE and Necessary Software